ultrasn0w/playstationpresence/README.md

 There are a couple of major changes at the moment:

-- Support for non-Windows platforms is removed.
-I don't have the hardware to support this and wouldn't use it myself, so in the interest of reducing code complexity and size it has been dropped.
+- Non-Windows platforms are not explicitly supported.
+I don't have the hardware to support this and wouldn't use it myself, but the code is structured such that you can (in theory)  run it on a non-Windows platform in a "reduced functionality" state.
+Specifically, you would need to run the app with the `--no-tray-icon` flag, which (as the name suggests), would mean that you will not have a tray icon or system notifications.
 - PS4 is not supported.
 This is probably not as big of a lift to keep intact, but again: I don't have a PS4 so I'd rather just set it aside.
 - The generation and uploading of game icons to Discord has been greatly overhauled.
 Instead of bulding out